- Original 1964 mono pressing

 My favorite song on this record is perhaps my favorite ballad of all time, “Lonely Woman”.
 It’s the last song on side 2, and because it’s the last song on the side I was faced with a particular dilemma.
-The phenomenon of inner groove distortion makes the innermost tracks on each side of a record more susceptible to groove wear, and this is exactly why my first two copies ended up on eBay.
-Piano is an instrument especially prone to causing mistracking in the presence of groove wear, and on a ballad like this, that distortion is going to be very audible if it’s there.
-If you can find a Rudy Van Gelder-mastered original that’s free from groove wear like this one, the plus side to engineer’s aggressive mastering methods is that the music usually overpowers surface marks even in the most excessive of instances; listen above to hear the results.
+The phenomenon of inner groove distortion makes the innermost tracks on each side of a record more susceptible to groove wear, and this is exactly why my first two copies ended up for sale on eBay.
+Piano is an instrument especially prone to causing mistracking in the presence of groove wear, and on a ballad like this, that distortion is going to be easier to notice if it’s there.
+If you can find a Rudy Van Gelder-mastered original that’s free from groove wear like this one, the plus side to the engineer’s aggressive mastering techniques is that the music usually overpowers surface marks even in the most excessive of instances; listen above to hear the results.

 “After a certain point, it can never truly be known whether similar pressings for the same record, whose only difference is the presence or absence of a deep-groove on one, both, or neither labels, is actually the original FIRST pressing.
 But since collectors have a natural bias for any detail that suggests an early or original issue, the presence of a deep-groove has been treated in this guide as an indication of an original, but ONLY an indication.”

-Each of us is free to agree or disagree with him (I happen to think his scientific approach to the issue is exactly right), but please don’t make the mistake of interpreting the deep groove data in his guide as a definitive end-all-be-all as to what constitutes a first pressing.
-It’s up to each of us to make that call for ourselves.
-Why?
-Because there is no hard evidence suggesting that either deep groove or non-deep groove pressings always came first for Blue Note albums released after the appearance of the first non-deep groove copies in 1961.
+Each of us is free to agree or disagree with him (I happen to think his scientific approach to the issue is exactly right) but I discourage the interpretation of the deep groove data in his guide as a definitive end-all-be-all as to what constitutes a first pressing for Blue Note albums released after the appearance of the first non-deep groove copies in 1961 since there is no hard evidence suggesting that either deep groove or non-deep groove pressings of these albums always came first.
 For someone like myself, this means that in the event that all the other appropriate indicators are there, both deep groove and non-deep groove pressings should be considered first pressings.
 So if you have a copy of this album with the Van Gelder stamp and the “P” but no deep grooves, my advice is to consider it a first pressing.